13 Best Dog-Friendly Beaches in Connecticut 2025

 The smallest beach in Fairfield is South Pine Creek Beach.
 This pet-friendly seashore has different amenities like bathrooms, a small parking space, changing rooms, and picnic spots.
 The lifeguard service is also available on this shoreline.
 Joggers and hikers like to swim here after going around the famous Carl Dickman Par 3 Golf Course.

 Visiting the coast is free.
-A beach stickers are important for natives to park from Memorial Day to Labor Day.
+Beach stickers are important for natives to park from Memorial Day to Labor Day.
 People can bring their pups to the shore if they are on a leash.
-Service dogs are exempted from the “on-leash” rules.
-Owners must clean off the waste of their pups and dispose of them properly before leaving the sand.
+Service dogs are exempt from the “on-leash” rules.
+Owners must clean off their pups’ waste and dispose of them properly before leaving the sand.

 13. Peck Beach – West Haven, Connecticut